kkagill/pokkegotrade/README.md

 -	Focused on UI which includes formatting, colour scheme, as well as ease of use.

--	Technologies involved ASP.NET MVC, C#, HTML, CSS, Bootstrap, Javascript, jQuery, AJAX, and SQL Server.
+-	Technologies involved ASP.NET MVC5, C#, HTML, CSS, Bootstrap, Javascript, jQuery, AJAX, and SQL Server.
 Deployed the web application using Azure Virtual Machine.

 Use it either by registering, or logging in with